MarcinOrlowski/laravel-api-response-builder/EXCEPTION_HANDLER.md

 string, that string will be used as returned as `message` w/o further processing.
 If it is set to `true` but exception provides no message, then mapped message will be used and the ":message" placeholder will be substituted with exception class name.
-When option is set to @false, then pre 2.0 behaviour takes place and mapped messages will always be used with `:message` placeholder being substituted with exception message (can if it is empty string).
+When option is set to `false`, then pre 2.0 behaviour takes place and mapped messages will always be used with `:message` placeholder being substituted with exception message (can if it is empty string).

 ## Exception Handler conflicts ##